Life in Seattle

 A city of innovation

-One of the fastest growing big cities in the U.S., Seattle is known for innovation, technology, sustainability and civic engagement.
+As the fastest growing big citiy in the U.S., Seattle is known for innovation, technology, sustainability and civic engagement.
 Thanks to the dynamic nature of business in the city, our students network with, and learn from, top practitioners in their fields.
 From start-up companies to mature businesses, Seattle provides opportunities for cutting-edge legal work.

 Nestled between two mountain regions and adjacent to Puget Sound, Seattle offers a variety of outdoor opportunities, including biking, hiking, running, paddleboarding and kayaking.
 A short drive out of the city leads to skiing, snowboarding, river rafting and camping in some of the most scenic parks in the world.